Shreyash01-Betwar/M1_Register_For_Vaccine/0_Certificates/readme.md

-# All Certifications
+# 📃All Certifications

-A small brief information about C Programming and to understand Linux OS and Command Line Interface.
+- A small brief information about C Programming and to understand Linux OS and Command Line Interface.
 Also a Github Learning to understand the github usage.